ziczacsg/ziczacsg/README.md

-## Vo Dac Bao - Passionate Web Developer, Web3
+## Vo Dac Bao - Passionate Web Developer

 - Open and friendly.
 - Like to create products with high code quality.